-Ukraine war: Nuclear plant concerns and Patriots for Poland
+Five key developments to know today on Russia's war in Ukraine

 American Defence Secretary Lloyd Austin warned this weekend that Russia’s invasion of Ukraine offers a look at a world where nuclear-armed countries could threaten other nations and said Beijing, like Moscow, seeks a world where might makes right.

-Austin made the remarks at the annual Halifax International Security Forum in Canada, which attracts defense and security officials from Western democracies.
+Austin made the remarks at the annual Halifax International Security Forum in Canada, which attracts defence and security officials from Western democracies.

 “Russia’s invasion offers a preview of a possible world of tyranny and turmoil that none of us would want to live in.
 And it’s an invitation to an increasingly insecure world haunted by the shadow of nuclear proliferation,” Austin said in a speech.

 “Because (Russian President Vladimir) Putin’s fellow autocrats are watching.
-And they could well conclude that getting nuclear weapons would give them a hunting license of their own.
+And they could well conclude that getting nuclear weapons would give them a hunting licence of their own.
 And that could drive a dangerous spiral of nuclear proliferation.”

 Austin dismissed Putin’s claims that “modern Ukraine was entirely created by Russia,” calling it “a world in which autocrats decide which countries are real and which countries can be snuffed out.”